GoldenRed/Workshop-Introduction-to-Terraform-and-Elasticsearch/02_elasticsearch/README.md

 ES has an api endpoint you can use to do bulk import of data into, and we are using it here to upload the sample_movies.json data.

+# Queries!

+For this you should use an API client like Postman or Insomnia, to make things easier.